-Improvements to the recycling process, education and communication and resource recovery initiatives as previously outlined will assist to reduce the volume of waste being disposed to landfill.

-Council will work with industry groups and other South East Queensland Councils to develop alliances and cooperative processes to reduce waste to landfill as a primary course of action.
+Improvements to the recycling process, education/communication and resource recovery initiatives will assist to reduce the per capita volume of waste disposed to landfill.
+We will work with industry groups and other South East Queensland Councils to develop alliances and cooperative processes.

-Further investigation into resource recovery and waste separation techniques and services at transfer stations will ultimately see waste diverted from landfill.
+Further investigation into resource recovery, waste separation techniques and services at transfer stations will ultimately see waste diverted from landfill.